artorias961/artorias961.github.io/README.md

 Nginx, on the other hand, is a high-performance web server that is known for its speed and efficiency.
 It is designed to handle a large number of concurrent connections, and it is often used to serve static content, such as images and videos.
 Nginx is also known for its ability to reverse proxy and load balance, which makes it a popular choice for hosting applications that receive a lot of traffic.
 One of the main advantages of Nginx is that it is lightweight and can be easily configured to handle a wide range of use cases.

+### More about five-server plugin

+"Five Server" on the other hand it's unclear what it is refering to, so I will talk a bit more generically.
+A development server is a server that is used to host a website or application during the development process.
+This is typically used by developers to test and debug their code before it is deployed to a production server.
+A development server may not have the same availability, reliability, or scalability as a production server.

+### More about live-server plugin

+"Live Server" likely refers to a production server, which is a server that is used to host a live, publicly-accessible website or application.
+This is the server that users will interact with when they visit the website or use the application.
+Production servers are generally highly available, reliable, and scalable, and they are designed to handle large amounts of traffic.

 ### More about Nginx